adamleithp/jamstack-translate/README.md

 ```

 ## Usage with JS frameworks

+#### TLDR
+For every new language folder you create, create a new entry file (multi input) for your application and point the respective imports to their lanuage folder.
+Then, in your `index.html` file, dynamically load your `bundle.js` depending on your method of choosing languages (I prefer URL parameters `?lng={language}`).

+### Full Example
 *Note: Below is with Rollup/Svelte v3, other docs for webpack etc. will coming soon.*

 #### Entry files